Looking for the best places to stay in Cebu? Check below our guide on the best areas to stay in the Queen City of the Southern Philippines

 Luxurious Hotels in Cebu – $$$

-Radisson Blu Cebu – an excellent high-end hotel in a central location in Cebu City.
+Radisson Blu Cebu – an excellent high-end hotel in a central location in the city.

-Mövenpick Hotel Mactan Island Cebu – a luxurious hotel in the Mactan Island in Cebu.
+Mövenpick Hotel Mactan Island Cebu – a luxurious hotel in the Mactan Island.

 Transport and Taxis in Cebu